Ice Skating in Toronto: 14 Best Outdoor Rinks in 2024

 - Skate Rental: No

-- Best for: those seeking a charming skating experience in downtown Toronto.
-It’s a fantastic alternative to the bustling Nathan Phillips Square.
+- Ideal for those seeking a charming downtown skating experience, offering a quieter alternative to busy Nathan Phillips Square.

 - Address: High Park, 1873 Bloor St. W., Toronto, Ontario.